A beige ceramic vase with dried flowers on a white surface, with a white marble slab nearby.

 Internal Family Systems therapy and narrative therapy are both approaches which are non-pathologizing and non-judgmental (neither therapy views clients as "broken"; instead, they offer ways to construct more empowering perspectives on personal struggles), and both are fairly atypical in our Western medical and mental health settings.

 I regularly consult with other clinicians to maintain ‘best practices.’
-I am in two IFS consultation groups per month (4 hours/month.)
+I am pursuing IFS certification at the current time; I participate in individual IFS supervision (1 hour/month) and an IFS consultation group (2 hours/month.)
 I also participate in my own IFS therapy and have for several years.
 That has given me a personal and deep understanding, appreciation, and respect for the IFS model.
+It has also helped me become more aware of which ‘parts’ of me might show up when I am sitting in the therapist chair (foundationally, therapists describe that as ‘countertransference.’)

-Due to being trained in Internal Family Systems therapy, I’ve had the opportunity to provide therapy to a fair number of therapists.
+Due to being trained in Internal Family Systems therapy, I’ve had the opportunity to provide therapy to a fairly significant number of therapists.
 I really enjoy doing so; I have a lot of understanding about balancing our personal struggles with being in a helping professional role.
-I also have a special interest in working with clients in established recoveries.
+In addition to my work with other helping professionals, I also have a special interest in working with clients in established recoveries.
 I like working with clients who are committed to the IFS process and have much admiration for them.
 Truthfully, though, I am eager to help anyone who walks through my office door.

 I provide treatment for: